Welcome!

 Trail Length

 The Manhan Rail Trail has a total length of 6 miles within the City of Easthampton.
-The trail continues for several miles into Northampton where it connects with a system of trails in that city.
+The trail connects to the Northampton system of trails in that city.
+In 2020, the Manhan Rail Trail was designated a National Recreation Trail (see https://manhanrailtrail.org/news/)

 Trail surface